Is Pad Thai Healthy?

 To make it healthier, one can opt for lean protein, increase vegetable content, reduce sodium, and control portion sizes.
 Making mindful choices and modifications can help ensure that Pad Thai can be enjoyed as part of a balanced and nutritious diet.

-How many calories is pad Thai?
+How many calories is Pad Thai?

 To provide an overview of the calorie content and macronutrient composition of Pad Thai, here is a table: